adaptive-democracy/hopeful-path/book/blockchains-and-society.md

 - We don't need to subvert or circumvent our governments, we need to fix them.
 - We don't need truly decentralized markets, we need democratic ownership and control of resources.

-These are the core ideas of [Persistent Democracy and cooperatives](/), the solutions I believe will actually change our society for the better.
+These are the core ideas of [Adaptive Democracy and cooperatives](/), the solutions I believe will actually change our society for the better.

 Thank you!